-So now we generally regard video content to be the most engaging and prolific medium to talk to your customers, here’s how you can take steps towards utilising the power of video with confidence.
+We generally regard video content to be the most engaging and prolific medium to talk to your customers.
+Here’s how you can take steps towards utilising the power of video with confidence.

 Well firstly, there’s nothing to be scared of.
-Keep it simple and forget about the specific need to get a ‘video’ made, as such, and focus on what it REALLY is that you want to achieve as a business outcome.
-Now unless your business is breeding poisonous snakes or testing parachutes, there’s nothing scary about that is there?
+Keep it simple and focus on what it REALLY is that you want to achieve as a business outcome.
+Now unless your business is breeding poisonous snakes or testing parachutes, there’s nothing scary about that, is there?

-Next, take this requirement for an outcome to experts.
-Be confident that, by understanding what you want to achieve, a video agency will be able to give you want you need to achieve it!
-Relax, your role isn’t to make a video, it’s to give experts the ability to do it for you.
+Next, take this requirement for an outcome to the experts.
+By understanding what you want to achieve, a video agency will be able to give you want you need to achieve it!
+Relax, your role isn’t to make a video, it’s to give experts the opportunity to do it for you.

-So surround yourself with people that know video inside out – how to create it, the best practises, what success can look like and how you can measure it so that you can tell your boss – I did a great job!
-The fear of the potential time needed to manage a video project is only justified when a client tries to spread themselves too thin across all their responsibilities.
+So surround yourself with people that know video inside out.
+They know how to create it, the best practices, what success can look like and how you can measure it.
+The fear of the potential time needed to manage a video project comes when a client tries to spread themselves too thin across all their responsibilities.

-Use your agency or resource wisely – delegate, communicate and set clear expectations – but also, understand your part in the overall project and what time you can and want to invest yourself, and get your agency to do the rest.
+Use your agency or resource wisely – delegate, communicate and set clear expectations.
+Understand your part in the overall project and what time you can and want to invest.
+Get your agency to do the rest!

-In short, buy what you can afford, but make sure that it’s the best version of that!
+In short, buy what you can afford, but make sure it’s the best version of that!

-Some of our clients work across each of our services and a mindset when spending a budget within events, graphic design, digital development and video are very different.
-Most agencies work on a time-based structure and generally, the value you can get from a designer in an hour is perceived as being much greater than when working within video.
-For example, a designer can create something from scratch and after those 60 minutes have something to show.
+Some of our clients work across each of our services.
+We’ve found that mindsets when spending a budget within events, graphic design, digital development and video are very different.
+Most agencies work on a time-based structure.
+Generally, the value you receive from a designer in an hour is perceived as being much greater than when working within video.
+For example, a designer can create something from scratch and after 60 minutes have something to show.

 Planning, research, development and execution go into both design and video projects.
 However, the time and cost to create a video programme is dictated by more aspects than print or design.
-Multiple people involved, onsite travel and location work, and the physical time that needs to be spent capturing and editing are all ingredients that need to come together.
+The multiple people involved, on-site travel and location work, and the physical time needed to capture and edit all need to come together.

-So if the cost, or potential time are still a fear factors, try look at it in a different way.
+If the cost or potential time are still a fear factors, try looking at it in a different way.
 Don’t try to compare it to something you already buy that feels safe.
-Think of it as an unmissable opportunity to engage with your audience using the most personal, entertaining, trusted, controllable and accessible medium to both internal and external audiences.
+Think of it as an unmissable opportunity to use the most personal, entertaining, trusted, controllable and accessible medium to engage with both internal and external audiences.

-Try to stop feeling as though you are paying for unnecessary skills or processes or technologies, but take on the mindset that by choosing to invest in a format that will offer you an incredible dynamic range of output and access to thousands, even millions, of individuals, you’ll be spending wisely!
+Try to stop feeling as though you are paying for unnecessary skills, processes or technologies.
+By choosing to invest in a format that offers you an incredible, dynamic range of output and access to thousands, even millions, of individuals, you will be spending wisely!